Wild West town provides inspiration for north-east comic book artist

 "My friend and award winning director Paul Vernon, who filmed two movies at Tranquility that I participated in which were called Return of a Son and Trail to Tranquility, kindly provided me with plenty of action photos to use as a drawing reference for the comic, although the characters are all my own creation."

-A father to two young daughters, Elsie and Isla, he wanted to create a comic that had appeal to all ages.
+A father to two young daughters, Elsie and Isla, he wanted to create a comic that appealed to all ages.

 He said: "Therefore, to add some comedy, I created the character Poncho, an intelligent and unnaturally strong chameleon who wears a sombrero and Poncho."